5 healthy feet tips for men

 Here are five easy ways men can maintain the health and appearance of their feet.

-Some men develop hyperhidrosis, a condition in which their feet sweat so much that they may slip around inside their shoes.
+Some men have hyperhidrosis, causing excessive foot sweating that can make their feet slip inside their shoes.
 This condition can cause foot infections and foot odor.

 2. Wash your feet with soap and water.

-Daily washes with soap and water can help control or prevent tinea pedis or athlete’s foot, a common condition for men who typically wear shoes that don't breathe as well as women's shoes.
+Daily washing with soap and water can help prevent athlete’s foot, a common condition in men.

-Athlete’s foot is a scaly, itchy and occasionally painful rash that spreads along the toes or the soles of the feet.
+Athlete’s foot is an itchy, sometimes painful rash that appears on the toes or soles of the feet.
 The skin can occasionally blister, and it is highly contagious.

-Patients are treated with either oral or topical antifungal medications, and physicians recommend regularly spraying the inside of your shoes with Lysol.
+Patients are treated with oral or topical antifungals, and doctors advise spraying shoes regularly with Lysol.

 3. Thoroughly dry your feet.
 After washing your feet, it’s important to focus on drying the areas between the toes.
-You can apply lotion, but don’t put it between the toes because it can cause skin or tissue breakdown and ulceration.
+Apply lotion, but avoid the areas between your toes to prevent skin breakdown and ulcers.

 4. Cut toenails straight across.
 Sterilize your toenail clipper with a little rubbing alcohol and make a few small cuts.
 Don’t try to cut the whole nail at once, and don’t dig at the corners of your toenails.
-Simply cut straight across, leaving the nails a little long, as cutting too short can put you at risk of infection.
+Cut nails straight across and leave them slightly long to reduce the risk of infection.

 It’s also important to cut nails when they are dry.
 Wet nails may tear or bend because they are softer.